narrative-io/narrative-rfc/nql.md

 - **Definition**: Specifies the maximum cost-per-mille (CPM) in US Dollars that the querier is willing to pay for 1000 rows of data.
 - **Data Type**: Numeric
 - **Usage**: Can be used in the `WHERE` clause as a filtering criterion and in the `SELECT` clause as an output column.
-- **Constraints**: Value must be a positive numeric value, up to two decimal places.
+- **Constraints**: Value must be a positive numeric value, up to two decimal places, or the value 0.
+- - Setting a price (CPM) to 0 ***SHALL*** explicitly filter out access rules with a price, thereby only querying data that is freely available.
+- - Omitting a CPM filter ***SHALL*** apply no filter, allowing targeting of data at any price.
+This is particularly useful for `EXPLAIN` statements to understand available data, but not recommended for `CREATE MATERIALIZED VIEW` statements due to potential high costs.

 #### 5.1.2 _access_rule_id (NOT YET IMPLEMENTED)
 - **Definition**: Identifier for the Access Rule that governs the query's permissions.